 The Board of Directors appoints committees to help carry out its duties.
 The Board of Directors has the following standing committees: Audit, Compensation, and Nominating/Corporate Governance.
-Last year, the Board of Directors met eight times and the committees met a total of 12 times.
-Mr. Miller does not serve on any committees.
-The following table sets forth the committees of the Board of Directors and their members as of the date of this proxy statement, as well as the number of meetings each committee held during 2012:
+Last year, the Board of Directors met six times and the committees met a total of 15 times.
+As an employee of the Company, Mr. Williams does not serve on any committees.
+The following table sets forth the committees of the Board of Directors and their members during 2015, as well as the number of meetings each committee held during 2015: